alibaba/FederatedScope/federatedscope/core/trainers/README.md

 FederatedScope decouples the local learning process and details of FL communication and schedule, allowing users to freely customize the local learning algorithm via the `trainer`.
 Each worker holds a `trainer` object to manage the details of local learning, such as the loss function, optimizer, training step, evaluation, etc.

-This tutorial is a shorter version of [full verison tutorial](https://federatedscope.io/docs/trainer/), where you can learn more details about FS Trainer.
+This tutorial is a shorter version of [full version tutorial](https://federatedscope.io/docs/trainer/), where you can learn more details about FS Trainer.

 ## Code Structure